catarak/tic-tac-toe/README.md

 Other options are prompted during game play.

 ##Unbeatable AI strategy
-The AI chooses a move based on a hierarchy of types of moves.
-It plays the type of move that is highest on the following list:
+The AI iterates through a hierarchy of moves, starting with the one at the top.
+If that type of move exists, it plays that.
+Otherwise, if checks if the next type of move is possible, and so on.

 1. __Win__: If the computer player can make three in a row, it does.
 2. __Block__: If the opponent has two in a row, the computer blocks the opponent by placing its mark in the row.